Gaël Monfils: 2025: Oldest ATP champion, retirement announcement

 At the 2025 Miami Open, Monfils became the second oldest player to win a match at the tournament after Jimmy Connors, defeating Fabian Marozsan.
 He backed that up with a three-set win over 26th seed Jiri Lehecka, saving a match point and Jaume Munar to reach the fourth round becoming the second oldest player to win three matches at the 1000-level after Ivo Karlovic in Indian Wells in 2019.

 At the French Open, Monfils won his first round encounter with Hugo Dellien in a five-set thriller, however then lost out to Jack Draper in four sets.

 Going into the grass season, Monfils showed poor form as he lost in the first round in Stuttgart and at Queen’s, to Alex Michelsen and Mackenzie McDonald respectively.
 At Wimbledon, while he recorded a top 20 win over Ugo Humbert in five sets, he lost out to Márton Fucsovics in another five-set thriller in the second round.

 Monfils failed to win any matches in North America.
 At the Washington Open, he lost to Wu Yibing in the first round.
 He also partnered with Nick Kyrgios in doubles, however they lost out to Édouard Roger-Vasselin & Hugo Nys, the eventual runners up, in straights.
 He lost to Marcelo Tomas Barrios Vera at the Canadian Open and Roman Safiullin in five sets at the US Open.

 He then picked up an injury in his first round encounter at the Chengdu Open with Alexander Shevchenko, and subsequently retired at the beginning of the third set.
+This brought his 2025 season to an end.

-On 1 October 2025, Monfils announced that he will retire at the end of the ATP 2026 season.
+On 1 October 2025, Monfils announced that he would be retiring at the end of the 2026 season.

+2026: Final year

+Monfils began the season defending his title at the 2026 ASB Classic in Auckland, where he lost in 3 sets to Fábián Marozsán in the first round.
+This pushed his ranking to outside the top 100.

+At the Australian Open, Monfils lost to qualifier Dane Sweeny in 4 sets.

+In Acapulco, at the Mexican Open, through wildcard entry, Monfils won his first match of the season against Damir Džumhur in straights, however then lost out to 6th seed Valentin Vacherot, again, in straights.
+In his farewell speech, he thanked Juan Martín del Potro, who was present at the event.

+Monfils was given wildcard entry into Indian Wells, describing it as a "huge opportunity".
+He won his first round against qualifier Alexis Galarneau.
+Against Auger-Aliassime, Monfils won the first set in a tiebreaker, however proceeded to lose the next two, bringing his Sunshine Double campaign to an end.

+Moving into the clay season, Monfils entered Monte Carlo as a wildcard, beating Tallon Griekspoor in 3 sets in the first round, however then losing out in straights to Alexander Bublik.
+In Madrid, Monfils lost in the first round to Camilo Ugo Carabelli in straights.